cpske/ISP/assignment/week1/general-process-exercise.md

 for some non-software project.
 Submit the Google Doc to the assignment item on Google Classroom.

-It should be some process you actually do to achieve a specific result.
+It should be a process you actually do to achieve a specific result.

 Write the following: